JohnEFP/FPUA21/theOppositeOfFilter.md

   {-# MINIMAL (>>=) #-}
 ```

-So... the new question is: "Can we use FoldR to explain Monads?"
+So... the new question is: "Can we use FoldR to help explain Monads?"